sadham-hussain/sadham-hussain/README.md

-## Hi there myself Sadham Hussain
+## Hi there myself sadham hussain

 Here are some ideas to get you started:

-- 🔭 I’m currently as Software Developer.
+- 🔭 I’m currently as software developer.
 - 🌱 I’m currently learning new technologies.